-The ESHRE Grant Project Agreement constitutes of 3 parts: (1) the General Terms and Conditions, (2) the project-specific terms and conditions, and (3) a supplementary agreement.
+The ESHRE Grant Project Agreement constitutes of 2 parts: (i) the general provisions and (ii) the project-specific terms and conditions.

+(I) The general provisions:

-- 1. The General Terms and Conditions are non-negotiable.
-By completing the application procedure, which includes an explicit acceptance of the general terms and conditions by the Coordinator, all parties (the Coordinator, the Host Institution(s) and the Associated Investigators, if any) indicate their acceptance of the present general terms and conditions.
-The general terms and conditions are available on the ESHRE website, and on request (grant@eshre.eu).
-In case of questions on the general terms and conditions, a discussion between the legal representatives of the Beneficiary and ESHRE can be organized. - 2.
-The project-specific terms and conditions will be added to the general terms and conditions in the ESHRE Grant Project Agreement as annexes.
-The project-specific terms and conditions will be sent to the Coordinator upon acceptance of the proposal for funding (see also section 6.3).
-The Coordinator and the Beneficiary will have 30 days to check the information in the project-specific terms and conditions, and to propose any written amendments thereof.
-After final amendments of the project-specific terms and conditions, the Coordinator will have 30 days to collect all signatures and return the ESHRE Grant Project Agreement to ESHRE.
-Failure to do so will lead ESHRE to consider the ESHRE Grant Project Agreement as non-established. - 3.
-A 'Supplementary Agreement' should be concluded by the Host Institution(s) and the investigators (i.e. the Coordinator and the Associated Investigators, if any) to ensure the minimum requirements for the project implementation, such as the Host Institutions' commitment to grant the investigators the requisite basic support and the independence to manage the research funding for the duration of the project, amongst others.
-In case of a multicentre project, such 'supplementary agreement' should also specify ownership of results, support and liability.
-Any provisions of the supplementary agreements, which are not in accordance with the ESHRE Grant Project Agreement shall be deemed to be void for the purposes of the ESHRE Grant Project Agreement.
+- are non-negotiable; - have been formally accepted in writing by both the Coordinator and the Beneficiary when submitting the extended proposal (stage 3 of the application process); - are available on the ESHRE website, and upon request (grant@eshre.eu).
+In the event of any need for further clarification, the legal representatives of the Beneficiary can contact ESHRE.

+(II) The project-specific terms and conditions will:

+- be added to the GPA as annexes; - be prepared based on the extended proposal and sent to the Coordinator upon acceptance of the proposal for funding (see also section 6.2).

+Besides signing of the GPA, the Coordinator, the Associated Investigator(s) (if any), the Beneficiary and the Participating Institution(s) (if any) must also conclude a supplementary agreement.
+The supplementary agreement must be closed to ensure the minimum requirements for the Project implementation, such as the Host Institutions' commitment to grant the Coordinator and the Associated Investigator(s) (if any) the requisite basic support and the independence to manage the research funding for the duration of the Project, are met.
+In case of a Multicentre project, such 'supplementary agreement' should also specify ownership of results, support and liability.
+Any provisions of the supplementary agreement, which are not in accordance with the ESHRE GPA, shall be deemed to be void for the purposes of the ESHRE GPA.

-The start of the project normally takes place the first calendar day of the month following conclusion of the ESHRE Grant Project Agreement.
-It is expected that all projects start within 6 months from the conclusion of the ESHRE Grant Project Agreement.
-ESHRE reserves the right to cancel a Research Grant if the proposed start date goes beyond this limit.
+The start of the Project normally takes place the first calendar day of the month following conclusion and signing of the GPA by all parties.
+It is expected that all Projects start within 6 months from the conclusion of the GPA, whereby ESHRE reserves the right to cancel a Research Grant if the proposed start date goes beyond this limit.